gapotchenko/adhoc-file-signer/README.md

 # Adhoc File Signer

-**adhoc-file-signer** is a minimalistic, self-hosted tool for distributed and automated file signing.
+**adhoc-file-signer** is a minimalistic, self-hosted system for distributed and automated file signing.
 Despite its small footprint, it supports Authenticode (for Windows binaries) and PKCS#11 (for hardware tokens and HSMs), making it good enough for CI/CD pipelines and secure build environments.

 The architecture of `adhoc-file-signer` follows the Unix philosophy by assembling small, reliable components into a configurable and extensible system.